ghOst-vedant/ETAMAX_24/README.md

 ## Deployment
 Both the frontend and backend of the website were deployed on Azure.
 The deployment setup includes:

-- **Frontend Server**: It was served on root path using npm run build with the help og nginx
+- **Frontend Server**: It was served on root path using npm run build with the help of nginx

 - **Backend Server**: It is connected via Nginx and Gunicorn for efficient handling of incoming requests.
 You can learn more about Nginx and Gunicorn in this [DigitalOcean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-22-04).